 If you notice redness, swelling or blisters on your skin 12 to 72 hours after being out in nature, you might have rubbed up against the wrong plant.
 This itchy outbreak typically lasts up to 2 weeks and can be treated with medicine, creams or home remedies.

-These tenacious little bumps happen after you shave when hair curls back and grows into your skin.
+These little bumps happen after you shave when hair curls back and grows into your skin.
 Razor bumps can cause irritation, pimples and even scars.
 Taking a hot shower before you shave, using cream or foam, and moisturizing post-shave can help prevent or minimize them.

-Blush easily?
+Do you blush easily?
 If you also get redness on your nose, chin, cheeks and forehead, it could be rosacea.
 Thickened skin, bumps, or visible blood vessels might also be a sign.
 Medicines can calm the skin, while lasers can be used to treat broken blood vessels or thickened skin.

 These raised dots can show up anywhere on your skin (often your torso or bottom.)
 A shingles rash eventually turns into painful blisters that causes itching, burning or tingling.
 An outbreak lasts about two weeks and can be treated with creams, antiviral medicines, steroids or even antidepressants.

 These little flaps of skin are generally found on the neck, chest, back, armpits, under the breasts, or in the groin area.
 They’re not painful and are usually only removed if they get irritated.